Centres for Clarification to Fit In

 Dynamic Evolution: CL4

-is constructed.
-The aim is to create a sense of realism so as to shape the way people think.
-There may be factions competing for support who seek to exploit the power of a credible narrative, but one narrative wins out in the end.Each person wants to hold a narrative in mind and will do so in a way that accords with their perceptions and makes good sense.
-Such a personal narrative with its emergent scenarios cannot coexist in practice with a completely different narrative held in the wider community.
-Only an outsider insists on a narrative that diverges from the community position.
-That means the same narrative will be accepted by group members and by the group as a whole.
+can be constructed.
+The aim is to create a sense of realism so as to shape the way people think, and that is why factions competing for support develop their own narrative.Each person wants to hold a narrative in mind that suits them, but to fit in they must choose from one of the available narratives.
+A unique personal narrative with its emergent scenarios cannot coexist in practice with a completely different narrative held by the group.
+That means the same narrative will be recognized by members and by the group as a whole.

 So, in the Tree, this level becomes a single balanced Centre: